 When I{OUT} reaches the current limit threshold, I{CL} , the channel will switch off immediately.
 The I{CL} value will vary with slew rate and a fast current increase that occurs during a powered-on short circuit can temporarily go above the specified I{CL} value.
+In the case that the device remains enabled and limits I{OUT} , the thermal shutdown protection feature can be triggered due to the high amount of power dissipation in the device.
 When the switch is in the FAULT state, it will output an output current I{SNSFH} on the SNS pin .
+In addition, fault indication will occur when the switch is actively limiting current (applicable to version C).

-During a short-circuit event, the device will hit the I{CL} value that is listed in the Electrical Characteristics table (for the given device version and R{ILIM}) and then turn the output off to protect the device.
-The device will register a short-circuit event when the output current exceeds I{CL} , however, the measured maximum current can exceed the I{CL} value due to the TPS1HB16-Q1 deglitch filter and turn-off time.
-This deglitch time is defined at 3 μ s, so use the test setup described in the AEC-Q100-012 Short Circuit Reliability section, and take 3 μ s before the peak value as the I{CL} .
+During a short-circuit event, the device will hit the I{CL} value that is listed in the Electrical Characteristics table (for the given device version and R{ILIM}) and then turn the output off or regulate the output current to protect the device.
+The device will register a short-circuit event when the output current exceeds I{CL} , however, the measured maximum current can exceed the I{CL} value due to the TPS1HB35-Q1 deglitch filter and turn-off time.
+This deglitch time is defined at 3 μ s, so use the test setup described in the Section 10.1.6.2 section, and take 3 μ s before the peak value as the I{CL} .
 The device is assured to protect itself during a short-circuit event over the nominal supple voltage range (as defined in the Electrical Characteristics table) at 125°C.